ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 be replayed.
 In both cases, the effect of a replay attack and the mitigations that might be employed are similar to TLS early data.

+It is the responsibility of the application that uses oblivious HTTP to either reject replayed requests or to ensure that replayed requests have no adverse affects on their operation.
+This section describes some approaches that are universally applicable and suggestions for more targeted techniques.

 A client or oblivious proxy resource MUST NOT automatically attempt to retry a failed request unless it receives a positive signal indicating that the request was not processed or forwarded.
 The HTTP/2 REFUSED_STREAM error code (Section